 Charcoal alone has been shown to help draw out venom.
 To treat bites from snakes and spiders, create a wrap of fabric that’s big enough to go around the affected area twice.
 Dab the mixture of charcoal and coconut oil on the fabric and wrap around the injured site.
 Secure the wrap with bandages.
 Reapply every two to three hours, rinsing well between applications.

 Seek medical professional help along with this treatment as soon as possible.

 Where to Get Activated Charcoal

-I purchase activated black charcoal from my local health food store, and usually store it in a glass jar and keep it on the bathroom sink since I generally use it for my teeth.
+I purchase activated charcoal from my local health food store (I select the one made from coconut shell), and usually store it in a glass jar and keep it on the bathroom sink since I often use it for my teeth.

-Note: Activated charcoal creates a HUGE mess if spilled.
-It will easily wash off a sink or bathroom counter, but is very difficult to remove from rough surfaces like tile grout (trust me, I know).
-It’s a good idea to keep it out of the way to reduce the risk of it potentially being spilled or knocked over.
+Note that activated charcoal makes a huge mess if it’s spilled.
+It will easily wash off a sink or bathroom counter, but it is very difficult to remove from rough surfaces like tile grout.
+Storing it out of the way helps reduce the risk of it potentially spilling or being knocked over.

-Have you ever used activated black charcoal before?
-What did you use it for?
-Share in the comments below!
-It’s always great to hear different ideas.
+Have you used activated black charcoal before?
+What did you think of it?
+Share in the comments below.

 Wells, Katie.
 (October 23, 2018).
 How to Use Activated Charcoal (For Beauty, Health & Home).
 Wellness Mama.
 Retrieved from https://wellnessmama.com/247/activated-charcoal/

 McCoy, Kathleen, BS.
 (May 30, 2018).
 Top 10 Activated Charcoal Uses & Benefits.
 Dr. Axe.
 Retrieved from https://draxe.com/activated-charcoal-uses/